Trapped surfaces in vacuum arising dynamically from mild incoming radiation: Introduction

 \subsection{Acknowledgements}

 The authors thank Mihalis Dafermos, Sergiu Klainerman, Sung-Jin Oh, Igor Rodnianski and J\'er\'emie Szeftel for valuable discussions.
 We also thank Mihalis Dafermos and Sung-Jin Oh for helpful suggestions on an earlier version of the manuscript.
+Most of this work was carried out when both authors were at Princeton University.
 J. Luk is support by the NSF Postdoctoral Fellowship DMS-1204493.

-\section{Setting, Equations and Notations}
+\section{Setting, equations and notations}

 In this section, we will introduce the geometric setup and the double null foliation gauge.
 We then write the Einstein equations as a system of equations for the Ricci coefficients and curvature components adapted to this gauge.
 After that we introduce the necessary notations and the norms that we will use.